 - identification of different species of vegetation and land cover

 - vegetation or forest health monitoring including nutrient deficiency detection

-- specific vegetation diseases
+- identification of specific vegetation/forestry diseases and pests

-- suspended materials and chemicals in waterways
+- detection of suspended materials and chemicals in waterways

-- soil types
+- identification of soil types

-- certain minerals
+- identification of surface minerals

-- environmental contamination
+- monitoring and mapping of environmental contamination including water

 For more information please contact us at email@example.com.